 - Generates more than 1,200 in-lbs of torque which is more than any other cordless drill on the market.

-- Weighs a mere 4.5 lbs so you can easily maneuver this powerful drill in confined spaces.
+- Drill weighs a mere 4.5 lbs so you can easily maneuver this powerful drill in confined and tight spaces.

 - Equipped with a hammer drill feature and a 1/2-inch chuck so you can tackle a multitude of jobs without the need for a corded drill.

 The torque of a drill is the amount of force that it is capable of applying.
 The higher the torque, the easier it will be able to carry out even the toughest jobs.
 You will typically see this force classed in terms of inch-pounds.
 The most powerful cordless drills can give you measurements of up to 1,000, which is a huge amount of force.